Accumulating Hazardous Wastes at Generator Sites Fact Sheet

 Pursuant to Title 22, Cal.
 Code Regs., section 66261.4(c), hazardous waste (e.g., sludge) in a manufacturing process unit or in a product or raw material tank, vehicle or vessel, or pipeline is not considered to be generated until the waste is removed from the unit, tank or other equipment (unless/until the waste remains in the unit for more than 90 days after the unit ceases to be operated).
 Therefore, prior to removal, such waste is not subject to the hazardous waste requirements.
 Additionally, such waste, while it is still in the process, product or raw material unit, is not included in determining the volume of waste being accumulated at the generator site.

 Treatment residuals are hazardous residuals resulting from the treatment of hazardous waste.
 Treatment residuals are not considered to be newly generated waste, and must be managed as either onsite or offsite waste depending upon the status of the waste prior to treatment (Health & Saf.
 Code, section 25200.3(c)(8)).
 Therefore, an authorized treatment facility that treats offsite hazardous waste must manage the hazardous residuals from such treatment as offsite hazardous waste.
 An authorized treatment facility that treats hazardous waste originally generated onsite may accumulate the resulting residuals as any other onsite waste.
 However, the beginning and ending dates of the 90-day period for these residuals is the same as for the waste from which the residuals resulted (i.e., the residuals must be moved to an onsite or offsite authorized facility within the appropriate time period after the date the original waste was generated).
 If wastes with different accumulation deadlines are treated together so that their respective residuals cannot be distinguished, the earliest of the deadlines applies to all of the resulting hazardous treatment residuals.
-(See section IV of this fact sheet for further information on accumulation.)
+(See the “Accumulation Requirements” section above for further information on accumulation.)
 Note: The “satellite” accumulation rules do not apply to the accumulation of treatment residuals.

 Certain generators (i.e. utility companies, city public works departments) generate small amounts of hazardous waste in the course of conducting routine field maintenance operations.
 These field operations typically take place in remote locations where it is not feasible or practical to establish a generator accumulation area.
 The hazardous waste generated during these field operations is transported less frequently than on a daily basis by the generator’s employees or by trained contractors under the control of the generator, in vehicles which are under control of the generator, or by registered hazardous waste transporters to a “consolidation site” owned or operated by the generator.
 Hazardous waste generated during remote field operations and taken to a “consolidation site” owned/operated by the generator for accumulation prior to treatment or disposal is deemed to be generated at the “consolidation site.”